suxuekun/libpyiotcloud/README.md

 # Reminders

-1. The NGINX production certificates not committed for security purposes.
-2. The value of rest_api variable in webapp/src/ionicapp/www/js/server.js should correspond to the GoDaddy domain name or AWS EC2 public IP address.
-   [this may be changed to an environment variable if possible] When using local machine, 192.168.99.100 is the default docker ip.
-3. When using self-signed certificate on NGINX,
+1. When using self-signed certificate on NGINX,
    The Ionic iOS/Android mobile simulators can be viewed online at https://creator.ionic.io/share/xxxASKMExxx but requires the following
    - "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --ignore-certificate-errors
    - OR type in browser chrome://flags/#allow-insecure-localhost
-4. The certificate bought from GoDaddy is different from the self-signed certificate for RabbitMQ.
+2. The certificate bought from GoDaddy is different from the self-signed certificate for RabbitMQ.
    - RABBITMQ: Uses the self-signed rootca; for MQTTS/AMQPS device connectivity
    - NGINX: Uses the trusted certificate bought from GoDaddy; for HTTPS web/mobile connectivity; currently tied up to richmondu.com